tmtxt/tmtxt.github.com/_posts/2021-12-03-refactor-a-legacy-worker-base-part-1-the-long-lasting-pains.md

   just one line of code, we will have to run through all the above stuff.
 - It is hard to enable/disable one specific feature.
 In order to do that, we have to update our code with a new `if`/`else` clause (which also makes the `start` function become longer).
-- Scope management is really.
-We actually don't have anything for scope handling beside the function scope.
+- Scope management is awful.
+We actually don't have anything for this job beside the function scope.
 A worker instance is actually just a collection of functions, not a scope container.
 As a result, we have to pass all the context data to all the subsequent functions.